zanoniaustin/Software-Architecture/ADRs/adr3.md

 ## Decision
 We will be using the Microsoft Play for hosting our game because it requires a lower level of expertise for entry which best supports our new company.

-## Status
-It is decided we will be using Microsoft PlayFab as our cloud servers for our game.

 ## Consequences
 Vendor lock-in, integration of PlayFab is high so a swap away would require a very large amount of effort.
 Limited amount of customizing of the servers.